b7s9/coloring-book/CONTRIBUTING.md

 **Never git commit any passwords, personally identifying information, or anything that may compromise the security of the project**.

-Please read the 'proper commit message' article but I'll reiterate the two most important points:
+Please read the 'proper commit message' article but I'll reiterate the most important points:
 - Write with the imperative mood.
-All commit messages should start with gitmoji, then Fix/Update/Add/Refactor/Remove.
+All commit messages should start with gitmoji, then Fix/Update/Add/Refactor/Remove (first letter should be capitalized).
 No participles, no past tense. ie. "Adding", "Added".
-You should be able to scroll back through the git log and say for a given commit, "If I revert back to this commit, it will fix the console log error"
+You should be able to scroll back through the git log and say for a given commit, "If I revert back to this commit, the code will... 🔧 Fix the console log error *or*... ✨ Add gallery view *or*... 💄 Update coloring page layout"
 - Keep the commit message below 80 chars.
 If you did multiple things in a commit, add more lines as needed.

 ## Pull Requests